Due to the the unpredictable nature of the spread of COVID-19 worldwide, the Columbia Summer in Greece program has been cancelled for Summer 2020.

 Prior to the start of the program in Greece, there will be three pre-departure seminars to prepare you for the work you will do once in Athens.

 Once on-site, the program involves a full schedule of activities and students should expect to devote their time in Greece to the program and complementary activities.
 Weekday seminars dedicated to the discussion of assigned materials (ranging from Homeric poetry to Freud to contemporary film).
 Seminars are followed by walking tours (led by faculty, artists, architects, and curators) and afternoon workshop sessions focused on exhibition preparation.
 Weekends are reserved for field trips.
 Please see the syllabus for more details.

 Upon successful completion of the full program, Columbia students will receive both credit and grades directly in SSOL.
 Barnard students should review the guidelines for Credit and Transcripts.

 Life in Greece

 In Athens students share furnished apartments in the city center, within a walking distance to the program’s premises.
-During the trips to Nafplio and Syros, students stay in hotels.
+During the trips to Nafplio and Thessaloniki, students stay in hotels.

 No meals are included in the program fee and there is no meal plan.
 However, there are grocery stores, pastry shops, delis, and bakeries where students can buy food supplies for casual dining.
 A week before the beginning of the course, participants will receive a list with restaurants, diners, and supermarkets located in the center of Athens and its immediate vicinity.